draeger-lab/refinegems/docs/source/usage.rst

 The media database
 ------------------

-The media database can be accessed via a mutitude of different routes.
+The media database can be accessed via a multitude of different routes.

 .. hint::